Undermethylation Myths, MTHFR & The Great Folate Debate

 MYTH #2 - Having a MTHFR variant means you are undermethylated (UM).
 As the star player in methylation, MTHFR gets a lot of attention.
 BUT, there are other genes which can also have variants that decrease or increase methylation and can even off-set the impact of MTHFR.
 Separately, having a variant doesn’t mean that that gene won’t do it’s job.
 Trauma, toxicity, chronic stress, and/or our microbiome can impact genetic expression…and thus methylation….and thus the expression of other genes…As you can see, it gets complicated.
 Those of us trained through the Walsh Research Institute assess methylation by looking at symptoms and traits, with a whole blood histamine/WBH (methlyation breaks down histamine), or a methylation panel (as certain medications can lower the WBH ).

 MYTH #3 - Everyone who has an MTHFR variant needs folate .
-While folate helps the methlyation cycle, which is fabulous, it ALSO can unfortunately lower serotonin activity by way of an epigenetic (think “turning on and off of genes) mechanism.
+While folate helps the methylation cycle, which is fabulous, it ALSO can, unfortunately, lower serotonin activity by way of an epigenetic (think “turning on and off of genes) mechanism.
 To oversimplify, folate impacts how tightly wound DNA is, which impacts the expression of certain genes.
 One of those genes encodes for serotonin re-uptake receptors.
 Dr. William Walsh (a pioneer in the field of methylation and brain disorders) found that most individuals with UM and brain symptoms have excess folate.
-Folate for someone already low in serotonin activity, could further decrease serotonin activity and thus worsen depression and anxiety.
+Folate, for someone already low in serotonin activity, could further decrease serotonin activity and thus worsen depression and anxiety.
 UM - from this perspective - is a methyl folate imbalance (too little methyl and too much folate).
-Those with Overmethylation (and thus high methyl and low folate) will thrive on additional folate.
+Those with overmethylation (and thus high methyl and low folate) will thrive on additional folate.

-This does run counter to the practice of many conventionally trained psychiatrists, who give folate (usually at very high doses) to those with a MTHFR variant on Gene Sight Testing.
+This does run counter to the practice of many conventionally trained psychiatrists, who give folate (usually at very high doses) to those with an MTHFR variant on Gene Sight Testing.
 Similarly, many functional medicine doctors/practitioners use folate in those with MTHFR variants, independent of low serotonin symptoms, such as depression.
-All this to say, this impact of folate on serotonin activity, is not well known.
+All this to say, the impact of folate on serotonin activity is not well known.

-MYTH #5 - Multivitamins, including B Complex vitamins are good for everyone.
-Almost all multivitamin or B complex vitamins contain some form of folate:
+MYTH #5 - Multivitamins, including B Complex vitamins, are good for everyone.
+Almost all multivitamins or B complex vitamins contain some form of folate:

 folic acid (a synthetic form of folate)